fackelm2/pomodoro_log/README.md

 pomobreaktime = 5       # set minutes for break time
 ```

-The script generates the log file "pomodoro.log".
+The script generates the log file "pomodoro.log". <br>
 You can use the log file as a working time log or evaluate your focus times.

 ## OBS configuration